tomprimozic/type-systems/extensible_rows/README.md

 `rewrite_row` rewrites the second row by searching for the first field with label `a` and unifies its type with `t`.
 All other types are handled as before.

-The only other significant difference is in function `infer`, where the types of the new expression terms are inferred by treating them as implicit calls to *selection*, *extension* and *restriction* functions with types as above.
+The only other significant change is in function `infer`, where the types of new expression terms are inferred by treating them as implicit calls to *selection*, *extension* and *restriction* functions with types as above.